1972 Texas gubernatorial election

 The 1972 Texas gubernatorial election was held on November 7, 1972, to elect the governor of Texas.
-Incumbent Democratic Governor Preston Smith was running for reelection, but was defeated in the Democratic primary by businessman Dolph Briscoe.
-Briscoe went on to win the election by a relatively small margin, winning 48% of the vote to Republican Henry Grover's 45%.
+Incumbent Democratic governor Preston Smith ran for reelection, but lost renomination to businessman Dolph Briscoe.
+Smith was overwhelmingly rejected in the Democratic primary, taking fourth place with only 8% of the vote amid the fallout from the Sharpstown scandal.
+Briscoe went on to win the general election by a relatively small margin, winning 48% of the vote to Republican Henry Grover's 45%.
 Raza Unida candidate Ramsey Muniz won 6%.

+As of 2022, this is the last time Jim Hogg and Brooks counties did not vote for the Democratic candidate, instead voting for the Raza Unida party.

 The 1972 election marked the last time that a gubernatorial election was held concurrently with a presidential election and the last time that a governor was elected for a two-year term.
-Smith became one of five consecutive incumbent Texas governors to lose re-election.